 Warning: Take caution when changing the Advanced settings.
-An incorrect value, an inaccurate DRAM frequency, or a wrong DRAM timing setting may make the system unstable.
-When this occurs, revert the setting to the manufacture default settings.
+An incorrect value, a very high DRAM frequency, or an incorrect DRAM timing setting may make the system unstable.
+When this occurs, revert to the default to the manufacture default settings.

 ▶Boot Feature